-- (I) No additional fees may be charged for the towing of a power unit and trailer in combination as a single motor vehicle. - (II) A vehicle in or on a trailer is cargo. - (III) No additional fees may be charged for the towing of cargo in combination; however, additional fees may be charged for towing a trailer when reasonably and actually conducted a separate tow from a power unit.
+- (I) No additional fees may be charged for the towing of a power unit and trailer in combination as a single motor vehicle. - A vehicle in or on a trailer is carge considered in combination as a single unit. - (III) No additional fees may be charged for the towing of cargo in combination; however, additional fees may be charged for towing a trailer when reasonably and actually conducted as a separate tow from a power unit.